Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Methods

 The elements of the within-study covariance matrix, $\sigma_{1i}^2$, $\sigma_{2i}^2$ and $\rho_{wi}$ are assumed to be known.
 Whilst the estimates of the variances are easily obtained by taking the square of the standard error for each outcome, the estimates of the within-study correlations between the treatment effects on the two outcomes are more difficult to obtain as they would not be reported in the original articles.
-When IPD are available, the correlation can be obtained by bootstrapping \cite{daniels1997meta} (see details in the section A.1 of the supplementary material) or alternatively by fitting a regression model for the two outcomes with correlated errors \cite{riley2015multivariate}.
+When IPD are available, the correlation can be obtained for normally distributed outcomes by, for example, fitting a regression model for the two outcomes with correlated errors \cite{riley2015multivariate}.
+For transformed binomial or time to event outcomes (such as log OR or log HR) the within-study correlation can be estimated by bootstrapping (see details in the section \ref{BootMeth} and section A.1 of the supplementary material).
 Other methods of estimating the within-study correlations have been discussed elsewhere and are summarized in Bujkiewicz et al \cite{BujkiewiczTSD}.
-Implementing the model in the Bayesian framework the unknown parameters $\tau^{2}_{1}$, $\tau^{2}_{2}$, $d_{1}$, $d_{2}$ and $\rho_{b}$ have to be estimated and therefore, prior distributions should be specified on them.
-For instance, the following prior distributions can be placed on the these parameters: $\beta_{1,2}\sim N(0,10^{2})$, $\tau_{1,2}\sim U(0,2)$, to implement the natural constrain of $-1\le\rho_{b}\le1$ we used the Fisher's $z$ transformation as, $\rho_b = tanh(z)$ , $z\sim N(0,1)$.
+Implementing the model in the Bayesian framework the unknown parameters $\tau^{2}_{1}$, $\tau^{2}_{2}$, $d_{1}$, $d_{2}$ and $\rho_{b}$ have to be estimated and therefore, prior distributions should be specified for them.
+For instance, the following prior distributions can be placed on the these parameters: $d_{1,2}\sim N(0,10^{2})$, $\tau_{1,2}\sim U(0,5)$, to implement the natural constrain of $-1\le\rho_{b}\le1$ we used the Fisher's $z$ transformation as, $\rho_b = tanh(z)$ , $z\sim N(0,1)$.